-We start with some standard conceptions of graphs, as introduced in most textbooks on graph theory (e.g. \cite{kn:Cvetkovic80,kn:Cvetkovic2010}).
-Let $G=(V(G),E(G))$ be an undirected and simple graph (loops and multiple edges are not allowed) with vertex set $V(G)=\{v_1,v_2,\ldots,v_n\}$ and edge set $E(G)$, where $v_1,v_2,\ldots,v_n$ are indexed in the non-increasing order of degrees.
-Let matrix $A(G)$ be the \emph{(0,1)-adjacency matrix} of $G$ and $d_i=d_i(G)=d_G(v_i)$ the degree of the vertex $v_i$.
-The matrix $L(G)=D(G)-A(G)$ is called the \emph{Laplacian matrix} of $G$, where $D(G)$ is the $n\times n$ diagonal matrix with $\{d_1,d_2,\ldots,d_n\}$ as diagonal entries.
-The eigenvalues of matrices $A(G)$ and $L(G)$ are called the \emph{adjacency eigenvalues} and \emph{Laplacian eigenvalues} of $G$, respectively.
-We denote by $\lambda_1\geq\lambda_2\geq\cdots\geq\lambda_n$ and $\mu_1\geq\mu_2\geq\cdots\geq\mu_n(=0)$ the adjacency eigenvalues and the Laplacian eigenvalues of $G$, respectively.
-The multiset of eigenvalues of $A(G)$ (resp. $L(G)$) is called the \emph{adjacency} (resp. \emph{Laplacian}) \emph{spectrum} of $G$.
-Two graphs are said to be \emph{$A$-cospectral} (resp. \emph{$L$-cospectral}) if they have the same adjacency (resp.
-Laplacian) spectrum.

-A graph is said to be determined by its Laplacian (resp. adjacency) spectrum if there is no other non-isomorphic graphs $L$-cospectral (resp. $A$-cospectral) with it.
-To characterize some graphs by their spectra is very difficult.
-For its background, we refer the readers to \cite{kn:vanDam03,kn:vandam07,kn:Cvetkovic2010}.
+the non-increasing degree sequence of $G$.
+The \emph{adjacency matrix} of $G$, denoted by $A(G)$, is the $n \times n$ matrix whose $(i,j)$-entry is $1$ if $v_i$ and $v_j$ are adjacent and $0$ otherwise.
+We call $L(G)=D(G)-A(G)$ the \emph{Laplacian matrix} of $G$, where $D(G)$ is the $n\times n$ diagonal matrix with $d_1,d_2,\ldots,d_n$ as diagonal entries.
+The eigenvalues of $A(G)$ and $L(G)$ are called the \emph{adjacency eigenvalues} and \emph{Laplacian eigenvalues} of $G$, respectively.
+Denote by $\lambda_1(G)\geq\lambda_2(G)\geq\cdots\geq\lambda_n(G)$ and $\mu_1(G)\geq\mu_2(G)\geq\cdots\geq\mu_n(G)$ the adjacency eigenvalues and the Laplacian eigenvalues of $G$, respectively.
+The multiset of eigenvalues of $A(G)$ (respectively, $L(G)$) is called the \emph{adjacency} (respectively, \emph{Laplacian}) \emph{spectrum} of $G$.
+Two graphs are said to be \emph{$A$-cospectral} (respectively, \emph{$L$-cospectral}) if they have the same adjacency (respectively, Laplacian) spectrum.
+A graph is said to be \emph{determined by its Laplacian} (respectively, \emph{adjacency}) \emph{spectrum} if there is no other non-isomorphic graphs $L$-cospectral (respectively, $A$-cospectral) with it.